 What, then, is this blindness in part that has happened unto Israel, and what is the meaning of our text?
 I am not so sure as I could wish that I have the meaning of it; but nevertheless I will venture, the Lord enabling me, to say a few things that shall at least accord with the analogy of faith; and whether I am right, whether it be the mind of the Holy Spirit that I give in our text this morning, I must leave you to judge.
 I feel myself, before I enter upon the subject, somewhat satisfied with the view which appears to me to be the meaning of our text.
 I will therefore at once proceed to notice the contents in the text, which lie before us, as you see, in a threefold form.
 Here is first, then, the blindness of Israel, the partial blindness of unconverted Israel.
-Here is secondly, as it appears to me, the remedy for that blindness, when the fullness of the Gentiles shall come in.
+Here is secondly, as it appears to me, the remedy for that blindness, when the fulness of the Gentiles shall come in.
 Here is, thirdly and lastly, the great importance of understanding this mystery, in order that we may be prevented from being wise in our own conceits.
 And that is a very poor place to be wise in.
 To be wise in Christ is a great thing; to be wise in the love of God is a great thing.
-So, then, let not the man that is wise in his own conceit glory, neither let the man that is rich after the flesh glory, neither let the man that is magisterially, or in any form mighty after the flesh, glory; "but" let him that glories glory in this, that he understands and knows me, that I am the LORD which exercise lovingkindness, judgment, and righteousness, in the earth: for in these things I delight, says the LORD."
-Jerimiah 9:24.
+So, then, let not the man that is wise in his own conceit glory, neither let the man that is rich after the flesh glory, neither let the man that is magisterially, or in any form mighty after the flesh, glory; "but" he that "glorieth, let him glory in this, that he knoweth me, that I am the Lord that exercise loving kindness, and judgment, and mercy; for in these things I delight, saith the Lord."